White horses in mythology: Celtic

 The La Tène style hill figure in England, the Uffington White Horse dates back to the Bronze Age and is similar to some Celtic coin horse designs.

-In Scottish folklore, the kelpie or each uisge, a deadly supernatural water demon in the shape of a horse, is sometimes described as white, though other stories say it is black.
+In Scottish and Irish folklore, the kelpie or each uisge, a deadly supernatural water demon in the shape of a horse, is sometimes described as white, though other stories say it is black.

 Greek

 In Greek mythology, the white winged horse Pegasus was the son of Poseidon and the gorgon Medusa.
 Poseidon was also the creator of horses, creating them out of the breaking waves when challenged to make a beautiful land animal.

 A secondary pair of twins fathered by Zeus, Amphion and Zethus, the legendary founders of Thebes, are called "Dioskouroi, riders of white horses" (λευκόπωλος) by Euripides in his play The Phoenician Women (the same epithet is used in Heracles and in the lost play Antiope).

 Norse

 In Norse mythology, Odin's eight-legged horse Sleipnir, "the best horse among gods and men", is described as grey.
 Sleipnir is also the ancestor of another grey horse, Grani, who is owned by the hero Sigurd.